-At the regional level, more than a third of the low-income population (37 percent) resides in a concentrated area of poverty.
+tracts, which increased from 25 percent in 2000 (see Map 14).
+At the regional level, more than a third of the low-income population (37 percent) lived in a concentrated area of poverty.
 At a county level, this share is the highest in Solano (46 percent), Alameda (44 percent), and Contra Costa (41 percent) counties.